-Takasbank Business Continuity Directive covers all processes, business flows, Business Continuity Management Plan, Takasbank Business Continuity Procedure and Business Continuity Plan, which are necessary to fulfil the business continuity requirements at the Bank.
+Takasbank Business Continuity Plan, Business Continuity Procedure, and Business Continuity Directive cover all processes and business flows, which are necessary to fulfil the business continuity requirements at the Bank.

 The Business Continuity Management Review (MR) meetings are held at least once a yearwith the participation of the managers of all critical business and IT units under the chairmanship of the General Manager.
 As for the critical issues that come up during such MR meetings, the issue is moved forward with the recommendations of the process-owner business unit.